 Student B: [Question is barely audible.]
-If I want to learn Buddhism and I live in a world that is very busy and stressed, and it doesn't permit me to have like a Buddhist nature-a true Buddhist nature, yet I would like to apply some of the principles of serenity and orderliness -harmony and orderliness to my living, yet I still really don't have that much time everyday to sit zazen in the middle of the street.
-I wonder if there is any way in the process of living [?] if you could meditate while you're on your way some place without turning your eyes from the car?
+If I want to learn Buddhism and I live in a world that is very busy and stressed, and it doesn't permit me to have like a Buddhist nature-a true Buddhist nature, yet I would like to apply some of the principles of serenity and orderliness-harmony and orderliness to my living, yet I still really don't have that much time everyday to sit zazen in the middle of the street.
+I wonder if there is any way in the process of living, if you could meditate while you're on your way some place without turning your eyes from the car?
 [Laughter.]
 No, I am curious.
-I mean, meditation can be done while in action, if you are in a place where you could be serene [sitting?]-maybe waiting for the doctor?
-Is that at all- [laughter].
+I mean, meditation can be done while in action, if you are in a place where you could be serene-maybe waiting for the doctor?
+Is that at all-[laughter].
 Well seriously!

 Suzuki-rōshi: Yeah, good-good question.
 Yeah, very serious question.
-I am thinking about it a lot, you know.
-So-for us it-it is good question, you know.
-If we sit-if we think we are good students because we are sitting right here, and people are not-are not so good, you know, because they are involved in money-making [laughs] busy life, if you think in that way that is big mistake.
-I don't know which is-which is good student, you know.
+I am thinking about it a lot.
+So-for us it is good question.
+If we sit-if we think we are good students because we are sitting right here, and people are not so good because they are involved in moneymaking [laughs] busy life, if you think in that way that is big mistake.
+I don't know which is good student.

-Even though you are in city life, having a lot of problem, involved inreally involved in busy life, if you-the point-if the point you work on is not to seek for some teaching from us, you know, from Buddhism, but if you forget the idea [of] what is good and what is bad.
-Usually we stick to some idea only, or we are going [down a] one-way road [laughs].
+Even though you are in city life, having a lot of problem, involved in-really involved in busy life, if the point you work on is not to seek for some teaching from us, from Buddhism, but if you forget the idea of what is good and what is bad.
+Usually we stick to some idea only, or we are going down a one-way road [laughs].
 We don't know the ways.
 There is another one-way road from different direction.
 Those who live in one street, they think this is the way car goes [laughs].

 They are doing same thing over and over, sticking to one-way road.
 That is the problem.

-So, if you free your mind from that kind of right or wrong, and think about what you are doing more, then you have to find out-you have to try to know what you are doing and you will be-you will feel you are-you are lost, you know.
+So, if you free your mind from that kind of right or wrong, and think about what you are doing more, then you have to find out-you have to try to know what you are doing and you will feel you are lost.
 Why you feel you are doing something good?
 I think because you think you are doing something good, you are doing same thing over and over with same idea.
-But if you think about your life more, you will realize that that is not actually [what] your way should be.
+But if you think about your life more, you will realize that that is not actually what your way should be.
 That is necessary.
-If you realize that point, you will find out time to sit every day for 20 minutes or 30 minutes to think-to forget, you know, all about your old style of life.
+If you realize that point, you will find out time to sit every day for 20 minutes or 30 minutes to think-to forget all about your old style of life.
 That is very [laughs] important.
 Even for Buddhist that is important.
-We Buddhists have some certain way-our rituals, you know.
-If we think -if we know that it is okay, you know, then he is walking-I am walking one-way street always.
+We Buddhists have some certain way-our rituals.
+If we think-if we know that it is okay, then he is walking-I am walking one-way street always.